0e4ef622/quazlot/README.md

 ## Format of cards file
 On one line is the word, on the next line is the definition.
-Empty lines are *not* ignored (I need to fix this).
+Empty lines are *not* ignored (this is a feature, not a bug).

 Example: